hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

             yield scrapy.Request(url=url, headers=headers, callback=self.parse)
 ```

 &emsp; The following is quite the same.
 We retrieve the title & contents of each crawler, and store them into an Excel file.
+Before storing each plot twist, we remove all the return and tab characters.

-Evidently, each movie corresponds to its own plot twists, in other words, articles.
+&emsp; Evidently, each movie corresponds to its own plot twists, in other words, articles.
 These articles will then be used to build a tf-idf search model.

 ```python
     def parse(self, response):
         title = response.xpath("//h1[@class='title']/text()").get()